scsole/rpi-gpio-video/README.md

 ## Install

-Exampmle systemd service unit assumes the default user `pi` is used and the repo is located at `/home/pi`.
+Example systemd service unit assumes the default user `pi` is used and the repo is located at `/home/pi`.

 ```
 git clone https://github.com/scsole/rpi-gpio-video.git